PawseySC/Overview-of-Containers-in-HPC/Exercises/r_rstudio_ex/README.md

 * rocker/rstudio:3.5.1

 You can now run `readings-06.R` through container with the `run` options of Docker/Shifter:

 `Rscript readings-06.R --mean data/inflammation-*.csv`

+Note: when using Docker, don't forget to use the flags `-v` and `-w` to mount your host directory and use it as the working directory; failure to do so will result in input/output file errors.

 ## Bioinformatics with R: single cell